SR2090/frontend-notes/React/Design Pattern/Rendering Strategies.md

 ## 3. Static Site Generation (SSG / “ISG”)

-> **Note:** Some docs abbreviate _Incremental Static Generation_ as ISG, but the core idea is build-time generation of HTML.

 **What it is**
 All pages are rendered to HTML at build time.
 The HTML (and JSON data) is deployed to a CDN, so serving is lightning-fast.